xTunner/frontend/resources/assets/docs/parallel-manual-setup.md

 roughly `1/N` of the files on each VM.

 By default, the file arguments will be appended to the end of the command.
-Support for positional arguments is coming very soon.

 <h2 id="env-splitting">Using environment variables</h2>